 And retreat is precisely the right word.
 Even though this is the world’s largest inhabited volcanic crater (obviously it’s no longer active), the main town is still pretty small.

-There’s a slew of tiny tourist attractions — a butterfly exhibit, an orchid garden, a serpentarium — but anyone who spends the night is there to hike.
+There’s a slew of tiny tourist attractions in town — a butterfly exhibit, an orchid garden, a serpentarium — but anyone who spends the night is there to hike.

 Hiking La India Dormida

 My hostel gave me a brief synopsis on a half dozen hikes and handed me a crude map, but I had my mind set on the most famous one.